Electricity networks infrastructure proposals support the UK’s low carbon ambitions

 Companies can take advantage of this closer collaboration to start, or to increase the pace of, their decarbonisation journeys.
 It is going to become increasingly difficult for large carbon emitters to survive without making changes as governments increase the scrutiny, regulation and penalties for those that don't embrace the net-zero challenge.

 It is also expected that consumers will start to scrutinise companies and processes around their low carbon credentials.
-Investors are already doing so through the efforts of the likes of the G20's Taskforce on Climate Related Financial Disclosures, which is pre-empting regulation in many countries.
+Investors are already doing so through the efforts of the likes of the G20's Taskforce on Climate Related Financial Disclosures (TCFDs) - and some countries are moving towards making these disclosures mandatory - which is pre-empting regulation in many countries.

 Now is the time to act, and to engage your supply chain on this important global issue.

-The 2015 Paris Agreement, signed by over 190 countries around the world including the EU, India, China and Brazil, aims to limit global warming to 1.5°C and requires signatories to 'balance' GHG emissions.
+The 2015 Paris Agreement, signed by over 190 countries around the world including the EU, India, China and Brazil, aims to limit global warming to 1.5°C and requires signatories to 'balance' greenhouse gas (GHG) emissions.
 This has been interpreted by the Intergovernmental Panel on Climate Change as requiring global carbon dioxide emissions to reach net-zero (negative emissions) by 2050.

 A number of countries have already set targets for reaching net-zero emissions on timescales compatible with the Paris Agreement.
 For example, in June 2019 the UK became the first major world economy to set a legally binding net-zero emissions target.